2023 iPhones may feature 'periscopic' telephoto lens

-San Francisco, March 11 (IANS) Known Apple analyst Ming-Chi Kuo has claimed that Apple will adopt a "periscopic telephoto lens" in 2023.
+San Francisco: Known Apple analyst Ming-Chi Kuo has claimed that Apple will adopt a "periscopic telephoto lens" in 2023.

 Existing smartphones have already adopted periscope lens technology.
 Huawei's P30 Pro allows for 5x optical zoom, and an iPhone with a periscope lens could have similar capabilities, MacRumors reported.